“The empires of the future are the empires of the mind.”

 • Psychology

-• Wellcome MRC Cambridge Stem Cell Institute
+• Wellcome Trust MRC Cambridge Stem Cell Institute

 • Wellcome Trust / Cancer Research UK Gurdon Institute